Difference between hard and soft drugs

 Reasons for toleration policy

 The Netherlands tolerates the sale of soft drugs in coffee shops and takes rigorous action to suppress the sale of hard drugs.
-By adopting this strategy, the government separates these two markets.
 Cannabis users are not obliged to buy their soft drugs from criminal dealers who might easily bring them into contact with hard drugs.